Can a psychiatrist cure your depression and anxiety?

 First and foremost, the psychiatrist will have to rule out any medical cause that might be behind the depression.
-It is a well known fact that certain illnesses, like infection, medicine side effects, thyroid disease and hormonal imbalances can cause depression in certain people.
+It is a well-known fact that certain illnesses, such as infection, medicine side effects, hormonal imbalances and thyroid disease, can cause depression in some people.

-When it is established that the patient is not suffering from an underlying illness, the treatment begins in earnest.
+When it is confirmed that the patient is not suffering from an underlying disease, the treatment begins immediately.

-- Psychotherapy – The most common form of treatment for depression is psychotherapy.
-The therapy provided by the psychiatrist depends entirely on how far gone is the depression.
-Sessions of therapy will be preceded by several rounds of evaluation, wherein the therapist will ask the patient a series of questions about their condition and pain areas.
-Depending on the answers, the therapist will decide the type and intensity of the psychotherapy session.
+Psychotherapy – The most common method of treatment for depression is psychotherapy.
+The therapy provided by the psychiatrist is based entirely on how far your depression has progressed.
+Sessions of therapy will be followed by some rounds of evaluation, wherein your therapist will ask you a list of questions about your condition as well as pain areas.
+Based on your answers, your therapist will decide the intensity and type of psychotherapy sessions.

-- Lifestyle and Behavioural Changes – The lifestyle and behaviour of a patient play a huge rule in treating the depression.
-Most psychiatrists ask their patients to draw a list of their current lifestyle and behavioural habits.
-Step-by-step changes to lifestyle and behavioural patterns fortify the treatment for depression.
-Changes in eating habits, sleeping patterns or exercise regime help in a big way and so do behaviour changes by instilling a sense of accomplishment in the patient.
+Lifestyle and Behavioural Changes – The behaviour and lifestyle of a patient play a significant role in treating depression.
+Most psychiatrists ask their patients to draw a list of their behavioural habits and current lifestyle.
+Step-by-step modifications to behavioural patterns and lifestyles fortify the treatment for depression.
+Changes in sleeping patterns, exercise regimes or eating habits help in a significant way, and so do behaviour changes by introducing a sense of accomplishment in your life.

-- Medicines – Most people believe that if they pop-in a certain pill, their depression will go way.
+Medicines – Most people believe that if they pop in a certain pill, their depression will go away.
 This is hardly the case.
-A carefully drawn on treatment plan includes the right combination of psychotherapy and medicines.
-In some cases, medicines are not even required.
-There are certain medicines out there which are effective against depression.
-However, they should only be prescribed after taking into consideration the patient’s medical history and the symptoms of depression.
+A carefully drawn treatment plan involves the right combination of psychotherapy alongwith medicines.
+In certain cases, drugs or medications are not even needed.
+There are some medicines out there that are effective against depression.
+However, they should only be prescribed after taking into consideration the patient's medical history and the symptoms of depression.

 When it comes to treating anxiety, there are a lot of self-help techniques that can work wonders, provided that you stick to them.